This mushroom was growing on wood waste in a Eucalypt forest in Pemberton. That contrasts to it’s reported preference for Pinus in North America.

 When opened up, the contents of the can were almost pure white, odourless and contained the entire mushroom, including the cap, cut into pieces, in brine.

-I cooked up some of the pieces, which contained quite a lot of water, in a frying pan with a little olive oil and then added them to an omlette.
+I cooked up some of the pieces, which contained quite a lot of water, in a frying pan with a little olive oil and then added them to an omelette.
 I found that the taste was best in the pieces that had been slightly browned.
 This may be due to the considerable amount of glucose contained in the structure of the cell walls.

 I should note that one Chinese site (that is a translation) indicates that species that have a yellow veil (indusium) are toxic.
 That would include Dictyophora multicolor.